oleboleskole3/OpenDrop-Projects/readme.md

 ## Serial protocol:

 The serial protocol seems to consist of sending an array of 128 bits for the display channels followed by 2 bytes of so-called _control lines_.
-This is achieved in the official controller by sending a serialized version of the `fluxels` array for a given frame.
+This is achieved in the official controller by sending a serialized version of the `fluxels` array for a given frame, where the `fluxels` array also contains the control lines.
 Not sure what these control lines actually control.

 ```java
 int fluxel_number = 128+16; // fluexel array plus two control lines